jotapapel/javaesque/README.md

 ### 2. Interfaces
 __Interfaces__ are tables used as a bueprint of variables.

+Unlike enums you can change the value of the variable of an interface after it's been declared, but you can't add new variables.

 ``` lua
 interface 'Coloreable' {
 	color = 'red',